 HTTP Response Splitting is a type of attack that occurs when an attacker can manipulate the response headers that will be interpreted by the client.
-This article goes into details on how this can be abused by an attacker to insert arbitrary headers and the impact of this type of attack.
+The Detectify Security Research team shows with details on how this can be abused by an attacker to insert arbitrary headers and the impact of this type of attack.

 But first… HTTP headers and CRLF